Mints97/tinyGUI/README.md

 HINSTANCE moduleInstance; /* The current module instance */ PAINTSTRUCT paintData; /* A structure with data about the GUIObject's painting */ HDC paintContext; /* A handle to the window's current paint context.
 Initialized internally on receiving a WM_PAINT message */
+HDC offscreenPaintContext; /* A handle to the window's offscreen paint context.
+Used in double-buffering drawing optimizations */
+HBITMAP offscreenBitmap; /* A handle to the window's offscreen bitmap instance.
+Used in double-buffering drawing optimizations */
+BOOL customEraseBG; /* If this is TRUE, default processing for the WM_ERASEBKGND doesn't occur so custom processing in an event handler
+    can be used.
+Useful for preventing flickering. */

 char *className; /* The name of the window/control's WinAPI "class" */ HMENU ID; /* The child-window/control identifier */